 Students who change BA degree programs receive credit for all mastered Goals and associated competencies.
 If a previously mastered Goal exists in both degree programs the Goal is transferred and the student does not repeat the Goal.
 If a previously mastered Goal does not exist in both degree programs the previously mastered Goal and associated competencies remain on the student transcript although the Goal does not count toward the degree requirements in the new program.
 Students must complete all degree requirements for the new degree programs.
+Goals are not substitutable between degree programs.
 Competencies from Goals not fully mastered do not appear on the student transcript.